• Skip to primary navigation

 • Crispy Air Fryer Mushrooms

-Roasted tapenade in ceramic bowl with grilled crostini.
+Mushroom tapenade in ceramic bowl with spoon next to slices of grilled bread.

 What To Serve With Mushroom Olive Tapenade

-This tapenade is super versatile and can be served with lots of different things.
+This mushroom tapenade is super versatile and can be served with lots of different things.

-You can use it as a sandwich spread and top it with any sliced meats or vegetables.
+It can also be used as a sandwich spread and topped with any sliced meats or vegetables.
 It's also great on a muffuletta sandwich.
+Or, it can be added as a topping for pasta.

 I love it on top of grilled chicken or steak.